temperlang/temperlang-blog/posts/generically-speaking.md

 Unfortunately, Temper is a language that needs to produce translations that load into any runtime.
 Temper has no control over the runtime, because it has no runtime.
 We can't expect other languages' runtimes to support dynamic code loading much less embed the Temper compiler.
 Even if we could, doing so would conflict with our goal to support runtimes that use [non-executable stacks](https://en.wikipedia.org/wiki/Executable-space_protection) as a protective measure against buffer overflows.

 C# generates monomorphizations for value types and then one extra monomorphization for all reference types.
-This lets it use a *bool\[\]* array under the hood for its *ArrayList\<bool\>*, but for all reference types like *ArrayList\<MyClass\>* it uses a pointer array.
+This lets it use a *bool\[\]* array under the hood for its *ArrayList&lt;bool&gt;*, but for all reference types like *ArrayList&lt;MyClass&gt;* it uses a pointer array.
 C# does not need to [box](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing) every primitive value stored in a generic collection.

 Unfortunately, C# style monomorphization won't work for Temper.
 Temper needs to be able to connect multiple types to the same underlying type, for example a third party Temper library might have a *Date* and *DateTime* type that both connect to some language's *Timestamp* type but the stringification and equality of the two still needs to preserve that distinction.
 There is no exhaustive set of monomorphizations that would preserve Temper semantics given third-party, ambiguous connections.